eenclona-google/DataflowTemplates/v2/bigquery-to-alloydb/README.md

     ```
 Note that statement uses `(?, ?::(data type))` syntax, where `::` means that the value will be casted into a specific data type and `?` refers to the `?` syntax in prepared statement.
 More example can be found here https://beam.apache.org/releases/javadoc/2.0.0/org/apache/beam/sdk/io/jdbc/JdbcIO.html under "Writing to JDBC datasource".

+11. Verify that your alloydb table has the data that you just inserted.
+    1. SSH into your compute engine instance
+    2. Connect to AlloyDB instance via 'psql -h IP_ADDRESS -U USERNAME' using private IP of alloy db instance and 'postgres' as the username
+    3. Run command `SELECT * FROM bq_dataset_1;` and check that data has been inserted into the table

 ### Optional: using secret manager for database password and connectionUrl
-1. Enable Secret Manager API
+1. Ensure that Secret Manager API is enabled and that Compute Engine default service account has Secret Manager Secret Accessor role.
-2. Use following gcloud command to create a secret for your database password and connectionUrl
+2. Create secrets in the console or use the following gcloud command to create a secret for your database password and connectionUrl.
+Note that using gcloud command on your compute engine instance will require you to grant the Secret Manager Admin role.
 ```
 echo -n "password" | gcloud secrets create my-password --replication-policy="automatic" --data-file=-

-echo -n "10.88.160.2" | gcloud secrets create my-ip --replication-policy="automatic" --data-file=-
+echo -n "jdbc:postgresql://10.88.160.2/" | gcloud secrets create my-ip --replication-policy="automatic" --data-file=-
 ```

-3. Add Secret Manager Secret Accessor role to Compute Engine default service account.
-4. Call above code but replace connectionUrl and password with your secret names for connectionUrl and password like the one below:
+3. Call code from Step 10 above but replace connectionUrl and password with your secret names for connectionUrl and password like the one below:

 ```
  mvn compile exec:java \